NirantK/blog/content/writing/verloop-ml-prep-guide.md

 # Preparation Guide

 I've been an early Machine Learning Engineer at [Verloop.io](https://verloop.io) for almost 1.5 years, primarily working on NLP problems and now more in an Engineering Manager-ish role.

 This is the guide which I sometimes send to our candidates after they submit the Programming Challenge.
 If a candidate has relevant open source code sample, specially to other repositories we may choose to waive off the Programming Challenge completely.

+I originally wrote this to give a chance to folks coming from non-NLP background to get a sense of the problem space a little better.
+I'd hoped that it'd absolve smart people of the assumption that Churn, Text Generation and Image Segmentation can be all solve with the same idea-kit, but no luck.

 I hope this is most useful to candidate interviewing for ML roles in companies similar to us in terms of size, scale and challenges.
 This is also useful to:

 * Early career folks - typically less than 2 years of NLP experience
 * Folks coming from Computer Vision/Tabular Data/Classical ML background

-# What’s a Machine Learning Engineer?
+# The Role

 Machine Learning Engineers at Verloop develop technologies that influence how users interact, engage and feel about chat and customer service.
 As a/an MLE, you will specialize in supervised/unsupervised learning and apply techniques to various problems, mostly dealing with high volume natural language processing applications.